Condo Furniture, Storage & Design Ideas That Increase Your Living Space

 Utilizing vertical space isn't only about designing "up" on walls.
 The inside of a cabinet door also may hold a cutting board rack.
 The back of a bedroom door or the wall space behind the closed door can be used for hanging hats, scarves, and other accessories when the hooks are added.

-A condo might not have an expansive entrance or mudroom.
+Vacation rental condos often have additional storage requirements than a primary residence.
+For example, your condo might not have an expansive entrance or mudroom, which can make it hard for guests to accommodate skis, beach gear, or other sports equipment.
 However, there are some easy tricks and tips for maximizing the space for sports gear storage.